grzegorz914/homebridge-enphase-envoy/README.md

 5. Peak Level (W) - display the maximum Power production/consumption.
 6. Production Current Level (Wh)/(kWh) - is the Energy production (Lifetime and 7Days in kWh, Today in Wh).
 7. Consumption Current Level (Wh)/(kWh) - is the Total and Net Energy Consumption (Lifetime and 7Days in kWh, Today in Wh).

+## Power Production
+- You can issue a task for the Envoy to Enable/Disable power production on the microinverters that are communicating with it.
+- On a typical system during daylight hours, the Envoy will receive and execute the task within 15 minutes.
+- This action require *envoyDevId*.
+- Open http://envoy.local/backbone/application.js and search for *envoyDevId*.
+- More info about Power Production task here: https://support.enphase.com/s/article/How-do-I-disable-and-enable-power-production

 ## Installation
 1. Follow the step-by-step instructions on the [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki) for how to install Homebridge.